-We see instances of humans breathing liquids in sci-fi movies, TV shows and books.
-They get immersed in an exotic fluid solution and don’t drown.
-Usually, they’re able to breathe normally after a brief fit of panic.
-Probably the most easily recognized example of this is portrayed in the movie “The Abyss”.
+We see instances of humans breathing liquids in sci-fi movies, TV shows and in books.
+An individual will be immersed in an exotic fluid solution and, usually after a brief bit of panic, they’ll find they can breathe normally.
+One of the most iconic examples of this can be seen in the movie “The Abyss“.

 Actor Ed Harris, who plays ‘Bud’, needs to go deeper than anyone has ever been.
 He must go to the bottom of The Mariana Trench to save his crew-mates by defusing an armed nuclear bomb.
-They know that a normal gas based diving suit couldn’t handle the immense pressure.
+They’re aware that a normal gas based SCUBA unit couldn’t handle the immense pressure at those depths.
 Luckily for them, liquids diffuse pressure evenly and are harder to compress than a gas.
 Much harder.
 Enter the experimental liquid breathing suit.
 In the end, after some difficulty adjusting, he is able to “breathe” the liquid and ends up saving the day.

 But is there any science behind it?